Smooth Flow Matching for Synthesizing Functional Data

 To assess the practical utility of the synthesized data, we consider a one-step-ahead prediction task:

-where \( X_i(T_j) \) denotes the synthesized or observed denoised functional data for subject \( i \) at time \( T_j \), $\mathcal{T}_r = \{T_j;\ j = 1, \ldots, 31\}$ is an equally spaced time grid, \( \tau_{ij} \) are mean-zero noise terms, and \( f(\cdot, t) \) is the unknown prediction function at time \( t \).
+where \( X_i(T_j) \) denotes the synthesized or observed denoised functional data for subject \( i \) at time \( T_j \); \(\mathcal{S}_r = \{T_j;\ j = 1, \ldots, 31\}\) is an equally spaced time grid; \( \tau_{ij} \) are mean-zero noise terms; and \( f(\cdot, t) \) is the unknown prediction function at time \( t \).
 We compare the prediction functions estimated from synthesized and observed functional data to evaluate the predictive utility of each dataset.
-The estimation can be performed using nonparametric regression based on \eqref{reg_mol}; see Part~B.6 in the Supplementary Materials for a demonstration.
+Estimation is carried out using nonparametric regression based on \eqref{reg_mol}; see Part~\ref{sec: RPDP} of the Supplementary Materials for details.

-We estimate \( f \) from the observed data and from synthetic datasets generated by SFM, FM, and DSM.
-For comparison, we also include synthetic datasets produced by the GP and KL methods described in the simulation section.
-Predictive performance is evaluated using the \( g \)-step-ahead relative prediction error on the observed validation data:
+We estimate \( f \) separately from the original observed data and from synthetic datasets generated by SFM, FM, and DSM.
+For comparison, we also include synthetic datasets produced by the GP and KL methods described in the simulation study.
+Predictive performance is evaluated using the \( g \)-step-ahead prediction error on the observed validation data: